 Antique Prints of Magnolias.
-These were published periodically in England and in Belgium.
-Here is a selection of antique magnolia prints.
-Rare because there were very few botanical illustrations of Magnolias published during the 18th & 19th Centuries.
+These were published periodically in France & Belgium.
+Antique magnolia prints are Rare.
+Very few botanical illustrations of Magnolias published during the 18th & 19th Centuries.
 Included here is the work of Van Houtteano, Verschaffelt, Curtis and Edwards.
 19th Century engravings & lithographs, hand colored.
 Each antique print is priced individually.

 Gardening Info on Magnolias:

 Today there are some 80 different kinds of Magnolias.
-They can be evergreens, semi evergreen, or the kind we have in the Southern United States are big beautiful deciduous species.
+They can be evergreens, semi evergreen, or the kind we have in the Southern United States are big beautiful deciduous species of trees.

 Narcissus by Curtis – Antique hand colored copper plate engravings c.1820: